40 of the Top Christmas Gifts Over the Years!

 18.)
 1978 – Simon

 Simon was sold in 1978.
-It became a pop culture in the 1970’s and 1980’s.
-An electronic game of memory skill.
-With a series of noises and lights, the game has you memorize patterns and repeat them.
-If you are successful, the patterns become longer and harder.
+It became a pop culture in the 1970s and 1980s—an electronic game of memory skill.
+With a series of noises and lights, the game has you memorize and repeat patterns.
+If you are successful, the designs become longer and harder.
 Once you fail, the game is over.

 19.)
 1978 – Hungry Hungry Hippos

-In 1978, Hungry Hungry Hippos came out as a tabletop game for 2-4 players.
+In 1978, Hungry Hungry Hippos became a tabletop game for 2-4 players.
 The player needs to collect as many marbles as their hippo can get.
-The winner is whomever gets the most marbles.
+The winner is whoever gets the most marbles.

 20.)
 1980 – Rubik’s Cube

-A 3-D puzzle, the Rubik’s Cube, was originally invented in 1974.
+A 3-D puzzle, the Rubik’s Cube, was initially invented in 1974.
 It was first called the Magic Cube.
-In 1980, it won the German Game of the Year and was released world wide.
+1980, it won the German Game of the Year and was released worldwide.
 Each face of the cube can be moved independently.
-To solve the puzzle you must first mix it up.
-Then you must return all colors to its one side showing only one color.
-350 million cubes have been sold since 2009.
+To solve the puzzle, you must first mix it up.
+Then, you must return all colors to one side, showing only one color.
+Three hundred fifty million cubes have been sold since 2009.
 It is still sold today and is in use.

 21.)
 1983 – Cabbage Patch Dolls

-Xavier Roberts created the, The Little People, in 1978.
-It was renamed, Cabbage Patch Kids, when the dolls went into production.
-The dolls were “born” in a cabbage patch and you would get to “adopt them.
-These dolls became on of the most popular toys of the 1980’s.
+Xavier Roberts created The Little People in 1978.
+It was renamed Cabbage Patch Kids when the dolls went into production.
+The dolls were “born” in a cabbage patch, and you would get to “adopt them.
+These dolls became one of the most popular toys of the 1980s.
 Before Christmas in 1983, America went crazy for them.
-The demand was so high and the dolls were so scarce, that riots broke out in stores.
-Cabbage Patch Kids went on to produce cartoons, music and board games.
+The demand was so high, and the dolls were so scarce that riots broke out in stores.
+Cabbage Patch Kids went on to produce cartoons, music, and board games.

 22.)
 1984 – Transformers

-The Transformers are a toy line that can shift and change from an animal, vehicle or a device, to a robot action figure and back.
-“Robots in Disguise,” was their motto.
-There were Autobots and Decepticons, to choose from.
-Transformers branched off into books, cartoons and movies.
+The Transformers are a toy line that can shift and change from an animal, vehicle, or device to a robot action figure and back.
+“Robots in Disguise” was their motto.
+There were Autobots and Decepticons to choose from.
+Transformers branched off into books, cartoons, and movies.

 23.)
 1985 – Teddy Ruxpin

 An animatronic toy, Teddy Ruxpin is a bear that reenacts stories from audio cassettes.
 It was eventually updated to a digital cartridge instead of a cassette.
-In 1986, a cartoon was debuted with all of the characters from the stories.
+1986, a cartoon debuted with all of the story’s characters.

 24.)
 1986 – Lazer Tag

-In 1986, Lazer Tag, an infrared pursuit game was introduced.
-Lazer Tag inspired a television series.
+In 1986, Lazer Tag, an infrared pursuit game, was introduced.
+Laser Tag inspired a television series.
 It was an animated series, Lazer Tag Academy.
 It aired only one season on NBC.
-In addition, three Choose Your Own Adventure books were also released based on the game.
+In addition, three Choose Your Adventure books were also released based on the game.

 25.)
 1987 – Koosh Ball

-In 1987, the Koosh Ball made of about 2,000 rubber strands was released in a variety of colors.
-Eventually, a line of Koosh balls with cartoon faces and hands, the Koosh Kins, were released.
-As of 2017, a new line that consists of toy blasters that fire toy ball was cross-promoted with Angry Bird Star Wars.
+In 1987, the Koosh Ball, made of about 2,000 rubber strands, was released in various colors.
+Eventually, a line of Koosh balls with cartoon faces and hands, the Koosh Kins, was released.
+As of 2017, a new line of toy blasters that fire toy balls was cross-promoted with Angry Birds Star Wars.

 26.)
 1988 – Nintendo Console

-Nintendo Entertainment System was a huge hit in 1988.
-With groundbreaking games such as Super Mario Bros, The Legend of Zelda and Metroid it was one of the best selling consoles of its time.
-Nintendo sold 7 million units in 1988 revolutionizing video games.
-This led the way to more Nintendo home consoles such as, Game Cube and the Wii.
+Nintendo Entertainment System was a massive hit in 1988.
+With groundbreaking games such as Super Mario Bros, The Legend of Zelda, and Metroid, it was one of the best-selling consoles of its time.
+Nintendo sold 7 million units in 1988, revolutionizing video games.
+This led to more Nintendo home consoles like the Game Cube and the Wii.

 27.)
 1989 – Game Boy